yznd42/yznd42.github.io/index.md

 ## Biography

-I am an <u>Assistant Professor</u> in the [Department of Computer Science and Software Engineering](https://miamioh.edu/cec/departments/computer-science-software-engineering/) at [Miami University](https://miamioh.edu/).
+I am an Assistant Professor in the [Department of Computer Science and Software Engineering](https://miamioh.edu/cec/departments/computer-science-software-engineering/) at [Miami University](https://miamioh.edu/).
 Prior to this, I also worked at the [University of Illinois Urbana-Champaign (UIUC)](https://illinois.edu/) and  [Argonne National Laboratory](https://www.anl.gov/).
-I hold a Ph.D. in <u>Computer Science and Engineering</u> from the [University of Notre Dame](https://www.nd.edu/).
+I hold a Ph.D. in Computer Science and Engineering from the [University of Notre Dame](https://www.nd.edu/).

 ## Prospective Students